flourishingkitchen.com

 The more expensive blenders do typically give you a smoother consistency.
 They work at incredibly high speeds to give you a truly quality product with some wonderful guarantees.

-A cup of frozen raspberries. this recipe
+A cup of frozen raspberries.

 image by Ashley Winkler on Unsplash